jspicl/jspicl-mario-sample/README.md

 ```

 ### First time setup
 You need to setup an output destination for the cartridge.
-This is done by modifying the `dest` property in `package.json` to point to your PICO-8 folder.
+This is done by modifying the `destFolder` property in `package.json` to point to your PICO-8 folder.

 ### Usage